StalkerSanya/Behavioural-and-Cognitive-Robotics-Exercises/README.md

 Files with result in folder /exercise 5/balancebot_result

-#Exersise 6
+## Exersise 6
 In this exersice I did 1-10 replications of the experiment with the LSTM architecture by using different seeds (1-10).
 Also I did 2 replications by using a feed-forward neural architecture with seed(11-12).

-I noticed 4 different behaviors of the robot:
+So I noticed 4 different behaviors of the robot:
 * 1) for seeds: 1, 2, 4, 8, 10 robot moves clockwise and achieve target with fluctuation near of traget.
 * 2) for seeds: 5, 7, 9 robot moves counterclockwise and achieve target with fluctuation near of traget.
 * 3) for seed: 2 robot moves counterclockwise and achieve target with movement around target cylinder in the same direction.